bogdan-kovalchuk/LeetCode---Introduction-to-Pandas/README.md

 LeetCode: Introduction to Pandas
 ========

-This is my project for the Introduction to Pandas on LeetCode.
+This is my progress for the Introduction to Pandas on LeetCode.

 | # | Title | Solution | Difficulty |
 |---|-------|----------|------------|